kranzky/insoluble/folly.md

 Dipping inwards, the sparse spun strand led them further.
 As they followed, they noticed a burly figure in the distance, seemingly in a race against time, smoke billowing around him and swinging his arms with purpose.

 "WE'RE NOT DONE YET!"
 Lloyd yelled, coming to a conclusion as he watched the burly man race ahead, his arms swinging like a pendulum.
 "We must follow him; he might lead us to the secrets we seek!"

-Exposition;10:GROUP MEMBERS HESITATED DOUBT

-The group members hesitated for a moment, doubt clouding their expressions, but they knew deep down that they couldn't turn back now.

-Exposition;15:BLACK CAT MYSTERIOUS DISAPPEARED ENGULFED LIBRARY MAZE

-The mysterious black cat that had guided them thus far had vanished, seemingly engulfed by the twisting maze of the library, leaving them to navigate on their own.

-Exposition;4:DETERMINATION PRESSING FORWARD

-Fueled by determination, they pressed forward, following the burly figure as he disappeared around a corner.

-Exposition;7:WOOLLEN THREADS UNRAVELING PATH

-The woollen threads from the wall continued to unravel, creating a makeshift path for them to follow, their map of ink-stained elbows and knees an essential tool in this bewildering labyrinth.

-Exposition;8:SOUND SCRATCHING FOOTSTEPS URGENT

-The sound of scratching footsteps grew more urgent, urging them on, as the group pursued the figure, hoping to unveil the library's hidden truths.

-As the manuscript detailing entangled games headed the procession,

-dialogue;5: "I'll lay lots, cried Finger!"

-exposition;8:CONTINUED FOLLOWING URGENT GROUP FOOTSTEPS

-exposition;6:CAT MYSTERIOUSLY BLACK

-dialogue;7:ENTERING ROOM BEAUTIFUL GLOWING

-exposition;9:WALLS COVERED ILLUMINATED ANCIENT TEXTS

-exposition;5:FIGURE BURLY DISAPPEARED

-A sudden noise ripped through the room, like grinding metal against a fisherman's collar.
-Lloyd and his group quickly reviewed the ancient pages, searching for a clue in the foreign volume's cryptic chapters.
-As they continued, a folded sheet briefly slinked out from between the pages.

 ---